 - Provided useful information as well as a link to more info

 7 The Pixar Pitch

-Pixar are one of the most successful film studios in the world.
-They’re the creators behind favorites such as Toy Story, Finding Nemo and The Incredibles.
+Pixar is one of the most successful film studios in the world.
+They’re the creators behind favourites such as Toy Story, Finding Nemo and The Incredibles.
 They’ve won 26 Oscars.
 One of the starting points for their success is a six-part storytelling template they use to pitch their movie ideas.
 It looks like this:

 Once upon a time _______.
 Every day, _______.
 One day, _______.
 Because of that, _______.
 Because of that, _______.
 Until finally, _______.